Super American

 Super American was an American pop punk band from Buffalo, New York.

 History

 In late 2015, Matt Cox released the track “Garden Face” under the name Super American, marking the project's earliest musical output prior to the official formation of the band in 2016.
-In late 2015, Matt Cox released the track “Garden Face” under the name Super American, marking the project's earliest musical output prior to the official formation of the band in 2016.

 Super American was formed in 2016 by Matt Cox and Pat Feeley.
 The band first released Disposable on April 7, 2017, on Take This To Heart Records.
 While continuing to build their fan base, the band began demoing songs which would ultimately become Tequila Sunrise, which was properly recorded in the early spring of 2018 at GCR Audio in Buffalo, NY.
 Subsequent to the release of Tequila Sunrise's lead singles, "Hands Down Olivia", "Givin' It Up", and "Chris From Walmart", the band embarked on their first national tour in the summer of 2018, along with Gleemer and Kississippi, supporting Have Mercy on a 5-year album anniversary tour.